thien/specialk/logs.md

 ## Done

+- [x] Need to add method to add UNK tokens in translate.py for empty sequences.
+- [x] Deal with tokenisation method in BPE encoder to make it more aligned with tokenisers already utilised.
+- [x] Test performance with BPE encoders.
+- [x] Fix max sequence length in BPE encoders during `preprocessing.py` and `translate.py`
 - [x] Think about how the newspaper dataset can fit into our transformer models.
 (Smaller batch size and BPE, and also trained with larger sequences.)
 - [x] Need to look into ethics of scraping each newspaper.